Oluwaniyii/teledeus-stockon/README.md

  ### Token info Request

- The token info endpoint accepts a post request with **token** parameter and client crdentials
+ The token info endpoint accepts a post request with **token** parameter and client credentials
 <br>
- You can choose to send client credentails using the basic auth header or send it as a post data
+ You can choose to send client credentials using the basic auth header or send it as a post data
 <br>
  The content type must be set to application/json